open-contracting/standard_extension_template/README.md

 #### Optional fields

+* `schemas`: An array of the filenames of the JSON Schema files in the extension's root directory, e.g. `[ "release-schema.json" ]`
 * `codelists`: An array of the filenames of the CSV files in the extension's `codelists` directory, e.g. `[ "codelistName.csv", "+milestoneType.csv" ]`
 * `compatibility`: An array of minor versions of the core standard that the extension is compatible with, e.g. `[ "1.1" ]`
 * `dependencies`: An array of the URLs of other extensions that this extension depends on, e.g. `[ "http://path/to/extension/extension.json" ]`